automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 ## Import the Map

-Inside your new created project you can Import the Map.
+Inside your new created project (for example Lacework - AutoRemediation) you can Import the Map.

 ### Map Design and workflow
 The LW_S3_1 map currently looks like the following: